Maelstrom6/DiscreteMarkovChains.jl/docs/src/contributing.md

 1. Instead of leading underscores for names of private functions, we keep them as is.
 For example `is_row_stochastic` should be called `_is_row_stochastic` under the Blue style guide.
 This function is simply not exported.
 Since Julia allows for massive code reuse, there is a chance that a developer might want to make use of our private functions (which are actually more useful than the public ones for this package).
 2. We will implicitly `return nothing` in functions.
 The Blue style guide requires this to be explicit.
 This is to make code look cleaner.
 3. Inline comments that do not form a full sentence can start with a small letter or a capital letter.
 They must not end with a full stop.
 This is to match with the Blue style guide and with Julia's source code itself.
+4. URLs do not need to adhere to the 92-character line-limit.

 ## Additions To Blue